In-depth Guides

 We can do it using compatForm:

 import {signal} from '@angular/core';import {FormControl, Validators} from '@angular/forms';import {compatForm} from '@angular/forms/signals/compat';// 1.
-Existing legacy control with a specialized validatorconst passwordControl = new FormControl('', { validators: [Validators.required, enterprisePasswordValidator()], nonNullable: true,});// 2.
-Wrap it inside your form state signalconst user = signal({ email: '', password: passwordControl, // Nest the legacy control directly});// 3.
-Create the formconst f = compatForm(user);// Access values via the signal treeconsole.log(f.email().value()); // Current email valueconsole.log(f.password().value()); // Current value of passwordControl// Reactive state is proxied automaticallyconst isPasswordValid = f.password().valid();const passwordErrors = f.password().errors(); // Returns CompatValidationError if the legacy validator fails
+Existing control with a specialized validatorconst passwordControl = new FormControl('', { validators: [Validators.required, enterprisePasswordValidator()], nonNullable: true,});// 2.
+Wrap it inside your form state signalconst user = signal({ email: '', password: passwordControl, // Nest the existing control directly});// 3.
+Create the formconst f = compatForm(user);// Access values via the signal treeconsole.log(f.email().value()); // Current email valueconsole.log(f.password().value()); // Current value of passwordControl// Reactive state is proxied automaticallyconst isPasswordValid = f.password().valid();const passwordErrors = f.password().errors(); // Returns CompatValidationError if the existing validator fails

 In the template, use standard reactive syntax by binding the underlying control:

-<form> <div> <label> Email: <input [field]="f.email"> </label> </div> <div> <label> Password: <input [field]="f.password" type="password"> </label> @if (f.password().touched() && f.password().invalid()) { <div class="error-list"> @for (error of f.password().errors(); track error) { <p>{{ error.message || error.kind }}</p> } </div> } </div></form>
+<form novalidate> <div> <label> Email: <input [formField]="f.email" /> </label> </div> <div> <label> Password: <input [formField]="f.password" type="password" /> </label> @if (f.password().touched() && f.password().invalid()) { <div class="error-list"> @for (error of f.password().errors(); track error) { <p>{{ error.message || error.kind }}</p> } </div> } </div></form>

 Integrating a FormGroup into a signal form

 import {signal} from '@angular/core';import {FormGroup, FormControl, Validators} from '@angular/forms';import {compatForm} from '@angular/forms/signals/compat';// 1.
-A legacy address group with its own validation logicconst addressGroup = new FormGroup({ street: new FormControl('123 Angular Way', Validators.required), city: new FormControl('Mountain View', Validators.required), zip: new FormControl('94043', Validators.required),});// 2.
+An existing address group with its own validation logicconst addressGroup = new FormGroup({ street: new FormControl('123 Angular Way', Validators.required), city: new FormControl('Mountain View', Validators.required), zip: new FormControl('94043', Validators.required),});// 2.
 Include it in the state like it's a valueconst checkoutModel = signal({ customerName: 'Pirojok the Cat', shippingAddress: addressGroup,});const f = compatForm(checkoutModel, (p) => { required(p.customerName);});

-<form> <h3>Shipping Details</h3> <div> <label> Customer Name: <input [field]="f.customerName"> </label> @if (f.customerName().touched() && f.customerName().invalid()) { <div class="error-list"> <p>Customer name is required.</p> </div> } </div> <fieldset> <legend>Address</legend> @let street = f.shippingAddress().control().controls.street; <div> <label> Street: <input [formControl]="street"> </label> @if (street.touched && street.invalid) { <div class="error-list"> <p>Street is required</p> </div> } </div> @let city = f.shippingAddress().control().controls.city; <div> <label> City: <input [formControl]="city"> </label> @if (city.touched && city.invalid) { <div class="error-list"> <p>City is required</p> </div> } </div> @let zip = f.shippingAddress().control().controls.zip; <div> <label> Zip Code: <input [formControl]="zip"> </label> @if (zip.touched && zip.invalid) { <div class="error-list"> <p>Zip Code is required</p> </div> } </div> </fieldset></form>
+<form novalidate> <h3>Shipping Details</h3> <div> <label> Customer Name: <input [formField]="f.customerName" /> </label> @if (f.customerName().touched() && f.customerName().invalid()) { <div class="error-list"> <p>Customer name is required.</p> </div> } </div> <fieldset> <legend>Address</legend> @let street = f.shippingAddress().control().controls.street; <div> <label> Street: <input [formControl]="street" /> </label> @if (street.touched && street.invalid) { <div class="error-list"> <p>Street is required</p> </div> } </div> @let city = f.shippingAddress().control().controls.city; <div> <label> City: <input [formControl]="city" /> </label> @if (city.touched && city.invalid) { <div class="error-list"> <p>City is required</p> </div> } </div> @let zip = f.shippingAddress().control().controls.zip; <div> <label> Zip Code: <input [formControl]="zip" /> </label> @if (zip.touched && zip.invalid) { <div class="error-list"> <p>Zip Code is required</p> </div> } </div> </fieldset></form>

 Accessing values